 Camera settings for photographing the Northern Lights:

 Use manual focus.
-This is often done by turning controls on the camera or the using the focusing ring on the lens itself.
+This is often done by turning controls on the camera or using the focusing ring on the lens itself.
 Set focus to infinity and check it by focusing on a distant star or point of light.

 The next step is to select the ISO, which adjusts the light sensitivity of the camera.
 It’s important to consider light conditions.
 The darker it is, the higher the light sensitivity must be.
 An ISO of 1600 is a good starting point.
 Take some test photos to judge the quality.
 Keep in mind that the higher the ISO, the more noise you get in your pictures.